judygikuni/Haba_Documentation/documentation/technical-info.md

 The Gorzo platform utilizes a dual-application approach supported by a centralized backend.

 -   **Customer Mobile App:** A native mobile application developed for both iOS and Android platforms.
--   **Mama Mboga Progressive Web App (PWA):** A web-based application accessible via modern web browsers, designed to provide a native-like experience for vendors.
+-   **Mama Mboga Mobile App:** A mobile application accessible via the phone store, designed to provide a native-like experience for vendors.
 -   **Backend System:** A robust and scalable server-side infrastructure that handles data storage, business logic, API management, and integration services.
-This system orchestrates interactions between the mobile app, PWA, and third-party services.
+This system orchestrates interactions between the mobile app and third-party services such as location and M-Pesa.

 *For a detailed visual representation of the system components and their interactions, please refer to the [System Architecture Link](https://lucid.app/lucidchart/6bd58d2a-b47f-4787-b17b-04b7e7fb3fe0/edit?invitationId=inv_1252e4ca-25ed-4e2d-84ac-37266019ae13&referringApp=slack&page=0_0#)